 - Trees and other falling objects

+From the years of 2018 and 2019, 74 counties in Indiana were eligible for disaster relief.
 All homeowners in Indiana should at least look into insurance for tornadoes and flooding.
 In 2016, there were 111 claims filed in Indiana for the National Flood Insurance Program, and 6 out of the 10 costliest U.S. catastrophes involving tornadoes impacted Indiana homeowners.

 Frequently asked questions